Herb Washington: Pro baseball career

 In 1974, Washington was tapped by Oakland A's owner Charlie Finley to become the team's "designated runner".
 Finley and Washington worked out a one-year $45,000 contract with a $20,000 signing bonus.
 The contract had an unusual clause requiring Washington to grow facial hair before the beginning of the season.
 Washington had difficulty growing a full mustache, so he used an eyebrow pencil to simulate full facial hair.
 He was also paid $22,219 as his share of the 1974 World Series, making him the highest paid player in baseball history to never swing a bat or throw a pitch.

 Despite having no professional baseball experience, and having last played baseball in high school, Washington was a member of the Athletics 1974 World Series championship team.
 Finley announced that he would utilize Washington as a "designated runner" and that he did not expect Washington to develop other baseball skills.
 Washington received coaching on baserunning from Maury Wills.
 Though Washington's teammates recognized his speed, he received a mixed reception from them because of his unusual background.
 Reggie Jackson said, "He's a great athlete, but he's not a baseball player."
 Pitcher Rollie Fingers said that he thought the idea was "a little crazy" but that Washington "could run like crazy".
 Bert Campaneris said that the team could count on Washington to steal a base when needed.

 Before the 1974 World Series, team captain Sal Bando said that he did not think Washington should be used in the World Series, noting that Washington might not have a second chance to make up for any mistakes committed during the series.
-Appearing as a pinch runner for Joe Rudi in game two of the World Series, Washington was picked off first base in a crucial ninth-inning situation by Dodgers reliever Mike Marshall.
+Appearing as a pinch runner for Joe Rudi in Game 2 of the series, Washington was picked off first base in a crucial ninth-inning situation by Dodgers reliever Mike Marshall.

 Early in the 1975 season, Washington was released.
 Before the season, the Athletics had acquired Don Hopkins, a pinch running specialist who could also play in the outfield.
-The Athletics had also acquired a second pinch running specialist, Matt Alexander, just before Washington's release.
+Oakland also acquired a second pinch running specialist, Matt Alexander, just before Washington's release.

 Washington played in 105 MLB games without batting, pitching, or fielding, playing exclusively as a pinch runner.
 He had 31 stolen bases in 48 attempts and scored 33 runs during his short career.
 Washington is one of only seven position players to have more game appearances than plate appearances.

 Washington's 1975 Topps baseball card is the only baseball card ever released that uses the "pinch runner" position label.